urbit/docs.urbit.org/content/guides/http-server/noun-channels.md

 +++
-title = "Noun channels"
+title = "Noun Channels"
-description = "A low-level overview of talking to Eyre's channel system in noun mode." weight = 40
+description = "A low-level overview of talking to Eyre's channel system in noun mode." weight = 35
 +++

 So far, developers have typically used JSON to interact with Urbit ships through